boergeh/Flick-RT/README.md

-Get Flick:
+Flick is a general model for light transport in random media

+Clone from GitLab with:
 git clone https://git.app.uib.no/Borge.Hamre/flick.git

-Set the following environmental variables in your shell script, e.g. .zshrc or .bashrc, replacing "your_path" with the path to where you have stored your copy of Flick.

-export FLICK_PATH=$HOME/your_path/flick
-export PATH=$ACCURT_PATH/main:$RT_PATH/main:$PATH
-export FLICK_COMPILER="clang++ -std=c++20"
+ 1. follow instructions in the Prerequisites file

-Write make to build and test Flick
+ 2. make          to compile and test

-Write flick help for further information and usage examples
+ 3. flick help	  for further documentation and usage examples

+The name Flick is inspired by flickering of a candle and the flick unit occasionally used for spectral radiance, where one flick equals one watt per steradian per square centimeter of surface per micrometer of span in wavelength.